-Aerating wine is all about bringing the best out of the wine – and this happens by allowing the wine to ‘breathe’.
-In general young red wines are most in need of good aeration before drinking, but there’s more to it than meets the eye.
+Aerating is all about bringing the best out of the wine – and this happens by allowing the wine to ‘breathe’.
+In general young reds are most in need of good aeration before drinking, but there’s more to it than meets the eye.

 In short, aeration: